reygunr/CS482-Project-3/README.md

 ### Alexander
 - **Initial Commit**:
-  - Implemented the basic structure of the project, including:
+  - Created the base structure of the project:
-    - `login_prompt()` to establish the database connection.
+    - Implemented `login_prompt()` to establish the database connection.
-    - `list_options()` to handle menu options.
+    - Designed the initial version of `list_options()` for menu navigation.
+    - Implemented the `display_all()` function to fetch and display all digital displays.
-    - A placeholder framework for CRUD operations (`display_all()`, etc.).
+  - Included a placeholder framework for future operations and basic menu handling.

-  - Ensured successful connection handling with basic menu navigation.
+### Reagan
+- **Second Commit**:
+  - Enhanced the project by adding the following:
+    - `scheduler_search()` function to search digital displays by scheduler system.
+    - Improved the `list_options()` function with better input handling and validation.
+    - Expanded `insert_display()` to validate serial numbers and model numbers before insertion.
+  - Added a more robust `logout()` function to handle graceful disconnection and program exit.
+  - Debugged and polished the code for a better user experience.

 ### Tyreke
-- **Second Commit**:
-  - Refactored the project to improve structure and functionality.
-  - Implemented robust input validation in `list_options()` and numeric validation in `get_float_input()`.
-  - Added `insert_display()` to handle adding new digital displays and their associated models.
-  - Integrated parameterized SQL queries for security and reliability.
-  - Committed changes for new model insertions in `insert_display()`.

-### Reagan
 - **Final Commit**:
+  - Refactored and integrated all functionalities:
-  - Expanded the project functionality:
+    - Improved the project structure for readability and maintainability.
-    - Added `scheduler_search()` to enable searching digital displays by scheduler system.
-    - Improved `list_options()` to loop through menu navigation and handle invalid inputs gracefully.
-    - Enhanced `insert_display()` with validation for serial numbers and model numbers.
+    - Enhanced `insert_display()` with detailed input validation for model attributes.
-  - Polished user interaction and added detailed success/error messages.
-  - Implemented graceful logout with `logout()`.
+    - Finalized `delete_display()` to handle the removal of displays and associated models.
+    - Ensured all SQL queries were parameterized to enhance security.
+  - Tested the final project and resolved any remaining bugs.

 ---